Welcome to Seaspray Surf Life Saving Club (SSLSC). We hope that this page will answer most of your questions about our Nippers program.

-The Seaspray Nipper program is run for children aged from 6 to 14 over the summer months.
-We encourage families to get involved, whether it is on the beach or in the water.
-It can be as much fun for the adults and the more help we get, the better the program is for the children.
+The Seaspray Nippers program is run for children aged from 5 to 14 over the summer months.
+We encourage families to get involved, whether it is on the beach, in the water or at the barbeque.
+It can be plenty of fun for adults and the more help we get, the better the program is for the children.

 The Nippers program is a surf education program delivered under the guidelines of Life Saving Victoria (LSV).
-The program includes encouragement to participate in a few local competitions as this helps to develop a confident Nipper.
 The program includes learning all aspects of junior beach and water surf sports plus basic first aid, all taught by experienced volunteers.
 It is based around fun, participation and water and beach safety.
 The program involves encouraging participants to take part in three local carnivals to help develop confident Nippers.
-The program is run in a safe, friendly environment that encourages children to have a go at all activities.
+The program is run in a safe, friendly environment that supports children to have a go at all activities.
 Please note, Nippers is not a learn-to-swim program.

-Becoming a member of Seaspray Surf Life Saving Club includes other benefits such as members benefits at the Waves Bistro and Sand Bar and use of facilities and equipment.
-We hope that this will encourage a healthy activity that the whole family can enjoy.
-Hopefully down the track, today’s Nippers will be tomorrow’s surf life savers.
+Becoming a member of Seaspray Surf Life Saving Club includes other benefits such use of the facilities and equipment.
+We hope this will encourage a healthy activity that the whole family can enjoy and, down the track, today’s Nippers will be tomorrow’s surf life savers.

-Nippers this summer will be held on most Sunday mornings in December and Tuesday and Friday evenings in January.
+Nippers this summer will be held on most Sunday mornings in December and Wednesday evenings and Sunday mornings in January.